Aryaan082/Shors-Algorithm/README.md

 There are more but in trying to make this as easy to understand as possible, these variables are enough.

+### Public key
+This is the key that is given to everyone, the values of both N and e.
+Anyone that wants to send a message is given these two pieces of information to encode m into c.

+The formula to get c is m^e mod(N)

 ## Step 1